-Homeschooling autism and other disabilities can feel daunting so it's great to read about someone who has turned her family around because of her decision to take her children out of school.
+Homeschooling autism and other disabilities can feel daunting so it's great to read real life stories from parents who have turned their child's lives around.

 Can I just say, I absolutely love this article.
 So honest and so striking!
 A lovely read!
 Very, very well done indeed.